‘COVID-19 Clearinghouse’: Project N95 is matching hospitals with PPE suppliers

 The parties in need of items fill out a short form, noting what equipment they require and in what quantities, along with any price constraints.
 So far, the site has received requests from more than 1,900 institutions, which include hospitals and local governments, requesting more than 87 million pieces of equipment.
 The demand continually updates on the site in real time.

 On the other end, suppliers and manufacturers also fill out a form, after which the rapid-response team of volunteers vets them on a phone call to check regulations such as FDA registrations, and export licenses for international suppliers.
 That team then acts as a mediator in finding the best matches, grouping smaller buyers if necessary to fulfill minimum orders from suppliers, before connecting the two parties to discuss logistics and shipping.
-Because the project is so early in its infancy, no equipment has yet been distributed, but as of Tuesday evening, it has matched more than 13 million pieces of equipment, mainly masks.
+Because the project is so early in its infancy, no equipment has yet been distributed, but as of Wednesday afternoon, it has matched more than 40 million pieces of equipment, mostly masks, up from 13 million on Tuesday evening.

 One of the issues is that the PPE supply chain is so complex, involving both governments and private industries.
 “The whole supply chain has become a little bit of a Wild, Wild West,” Ullman says.
 In an appearance on MSNBC Monday night, another founding member, Andrew Stroup, talked to Chris Hayes about this complexity.
 The facilitator idea made sense, Stroup said, in identifying which suppliers are out there, and which ones have the capacity to “pull the lever.”